evermine18/django-wsgi/README.md

 # django-wsgi2

-*django-wsgi2* is a fork of *django-wsgi* that:
-1. Is compatible with Django 3.0.
+*django-wsgi3* is a fork of *django-wsgi2* that has been modified to be compatible with Django 4.2.
-2. Integrates easier (especially in production).

 ## Installation